UBC-Product-Management-Club/docs/docs/intro.md

 # Welcome

-Thank you for choosing to be a part of the UBC Product Management Club.
-We are looking forward to having **YOU** onboard and contributing to our close-knit community.
+This website serves you a member of UBC Product Management Club.
+Navigate through the pages to learn more about our club and how to get involved.

-This site will have everything you need to know to get started.
-If you wish to contribute to this site, please familarize yourself with <a href="https://tutorial.docusaurus.io/"> Docusaurus!</a>
-Let's discover **Docusaurus in less than 5 minutes**.